camptocamp/c2cgeoportal/doc/developer/debugging.rst

 -----------

 For debugging purposes, it is better to have all the JavaScript and Style Sheets in separated, non-minified files.
-To achieve this, you can use the sources maps, a function activable in the browsers debugging tool.
+To achieve this, you can use the sources maps, a function activable in the browser's debugging tool.